by KD Miller

 Like Santa Clause, Frank appeared right when the boys were being put to bed.
 Catrina’s hands swept over the quilts, as she tucked them over the twins.
-Frank stood in the bedroom door as they called out to him:
+Frank stood at the bedroom door as they called out to him:

 “Did you go to Brooklyn?”
-Millen asked, as he stifled a yawn.
+Millen asked as he stifled a yawn.

 “Yes, I did!” he answered.
 “I can’t wait to tell you what I saw, but it will have to wait until tomorrow morning.”

 Catrina glanced over at Francis, who was arranging himself on the bed he shared with Theodore.
 A deep unsettling washed over her.
 Perhaps she should ask Theodore if he wanted to sleep in the other bedroom.
 The boy perched on the edge of the bed, running a silverback comb through his hair.
 Even he must have noticed how fast it was growing out.

 “Did you see our old flat?”
 Dylan piped up from beside his twin brother.
 “Mr. Tuscano lives on the street, and I want to know if he received our Christmas card?”